mouxdesign/bitcoinresearch/_posts/2024-07-01-designing-a-home-studio-that-reflects-your-lifestyle-and-boosts-productivity.md

 ### For those who tried it: What actually happened?
 Response Count: 6 responses
-- Had problems: 2 responses (33%) - transaction fees, phishing scams
+- Had problems: 2 responses (33%)
-- Positive experiences: 2 responses (33%) - "hassle free", "Anti-censorship anti-fiat devaluation"
+- Positive experiences: 2 responses (33%)
 - Not applicable: 2 responses (33%)

 What we learned: The people who used bitcoin had mostly good things to say.
 They like that it works anywhere in the world and protects against government money problems.
 The main issues are rising transaction fees and scams trying to steal money.
 Overall, the benefits seem to outweigh the problems for those who figured it out.